Having resigned from Sinclair Radionics in 1979, Clive Sinclair concentrated on a new computer project at his Science of Cambridge company.

 The plastic case is very flimsy and likely to be damaged nowadays unless you can find a nice, well cared for boxed example.
 Obviously, not really repairable if you have a bad one (apparently there are a few more robust injection moulded cases out there, but I have never come across one).

-There were problems with durability, reliability and over-heating (despite appearances, the black stripes visible on the top rear of the case are merely cosmetic, and are not ventilation slots).
+There were problems with durability, reliability and in particular, over-heating (despite appearances, the black stripes visible on the top rear of the case are merely cosmetic, and are not ventilation slots).

-The Z80 CPU, modulator and many of the mainboard electrical components are still available, but the ZX80 is very sensitive to
+The Z80 CPU, modulator and many of the main board electrical components are still available, but the ZX80 is quite delicate and very sensitive to

 de-soldering and repair.